 Regulatory

-Adam’s main regulatory specialism is defending Police Officers in the disciplinary tribunals.
+Adam’s main regulatory specialism is defending Police Officers in the disciplinary tribunals, but has also acted for doctors, dentists, and other healthcare professionals.
 He has successfully fought cases involving a wide variety of allegations – including driving, dishonesty, violence, sexual misconduct, and offensive communications.
 He is also experienced in Gambling Law, having acted for both the Gambling Commission and companies seeking to comply with their regulatory obligations.

 Appointments